sonic011gamer/Nexus5XPkg/README.md

 ## License

-All code except drivers in `GPLDriver` directory are licensed under BSD 2-Clause.
+All code except drivers in `GPLDriver` and DT in device-specific directories are licensed under BSD 2-Clause.
 GPL Drivers are licensed under GPLv2 license.